TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

 A Dashboard that visualizes the insights found in excel and SQL.
 The dashboard include sales overview, top performing products, regional and yearly breakdown

+### ANALYTICAL RESULTS

+#### KEY INSIGHTS AND INFERENCE:

+i.
+Product Performance:

+It was observed that the product 'Shoes' yielded the highest total sales revenue of $613,380, followed by Shirt ($485,600), Hat ($316,195), Gloves ($296,900), Jacket ($208,230) with Socks being the lowest with a total sales revenue of $180,785.
+The reasons for this could be related to the following;

+- Frequency of Use: Shirts and shoes are everyday essentials.
+People tend to wear shirts regularly, often needing multiple options for different occasions, while shoes can also vary based on style, activity (like running vs. casual), and season.

+- Climate, Comfort and Fit: Consumers often prioritize comfort in clothing choices.
+Well-fitting shirts and comfortable shoes are crucial for daily wear, whereas items like jackets and gloves might not be needed as frequently, depending on the climate.

+- Versatility: Shirts and shoes are often more versatile and can be worn in a variety of settings.
+A good shirt can be dressed up or down, making it suitable for casual outings, work, or formal events.
+Similarly, shoes, especially styles like sneakers or loafers, can complement a wide range of outfits and occasions.

+- Fashion Trends: Shirts, being a staple item in most wardrobes, are frequently updated with new styles, colors, and patterns.
+Footwear trends also evolve, leading to increased consumer interest and purchasing frequency for shoes.

+- Price Points: Shirts and shoes can be found in a wide range of price points, making them accessible to a broader audience.
+This accessibility can encourage more purchases, as customers feel they can find options within their budget.

+- Seasonal Demand: Shirts and shoes can be purchased year-round, While jackets and gloves are typically seasonal items.
+This continual demand keeps sales consistent, unlike more seasonal items that may see spikes in specific months.

+ii.
+Region Performance

+#### SUGGESTIONS

+#### CONCLUSIONS